ukdutkarsh67/SauceDemo/README.md

 4. Complete the checkout process.
 5. Verify successful order placement.

-## Running the Tests
+## Running the Tests with Playwright
-1. Execute the tests manually by following the steps in each scenario.
-2. Use automated testing tools (e.g., Selenium) for a more efficient and repeatable process.
+1. Install Playwright using `npm install playwright`.
+2. Write Playwright scripts for each test scenario.
+3. Execute the scripts using the `npx playwright test` command.

 ## Troubleshooting
 - If any step fails, investigate the issue by checking for error messages, console logs, or network requests.